History, tourist information, and nearby accommodation

 One of the most interesting park features is a sub-tropical garden established in 1863 by John Gibson, the park's first Superintendent.
 It was the very first sub-tropical garden in Britain and became exceptionally popular with visitors drawn to see the lush colours, huge leaves and unusual species of plants.

 Gibson had a long career as a plant-hunter.
 In 1835 he was sent to India by the Duke of Devonshire to find rare orchids.
 His explorations took him through South Africa and Madeira.
-Not only did he bring back plant seds, he brought back new ideas that helped shape public gardens in Britain to this day.
+Not only did he bring back plant seeds, but he also brought back new ideas that helped shape public gardens in Britain to this day.

 At Battersea Park Gibson created a design of carpet bedding mixed with exotic plants.
 This began a fashion that quickly swept across the country and influenced public gardens in every corner of Britain.
 The effects of this popular style can still be seen in today's gardens.